INFO-4602-5602/project-2-ncwit-team-4/Submission/readme.md

 <h2>Team roles for each individual:</h2>

-Tianlun Zhao(BlakeTZ): I used python notebook to plot a pie chart for my data by using the data cleaned by Hathaway with race_major.
-It is about percentage of each race in each major.
-(Fifth Page)
+Tianlun Zhao(BlakeTZ): I used python notebook to plot a pie chart by using the data cleaned by Hathaway with race_major.
+It is about percentage of each race in each major, and it can show us that each race is good at and interested in which major.(Fifth Page)

 Yi Man(yima1736): I clean the "major.csv" data and create a visualization connent with this data.
 I use d3 to create the viusaliazation, so the debug part is the hardest part for me.
 There is still a problem that I did not figure out.
 I want to create a function which can help users to sort the data such as if you click a button, the data will sort from smallest to largest.
 I am still working on this one.
 (Fourth Page)